asreview/asreview/docs/source/lab/simulation_cli.rst

 available active learning model elements (classifiers, query strategies, balance strategies, and feature extraction algorithms) and their names for command line usage in ASReview LAB.
-It also includes models added via :doc:`extensions_dev`.
+It also includes models added via :doc:`../development/extensions_dev`.
 The following command lists the available models:

 .. code:: bash

     asreview algorithms

-See :doc:`extensions_dev` for more information on developing new models and install them via extensions.
+See :doc:`../development/extensions_dev` for more information on developing new models and install them via extensions.

 Some models require additional dependencies to be installed.
-Use :code:`pip install asreview[all]` to install all additional dependencies at once or check the installation instruction in the :doc:`reference`.
+Use :code:`pip install asreview[all]` to install all additional dependencies at once or check the installation instruction in the :doc:`../development/reference`.